-Through a partnership with Stroud Water Research Center, the Trust has set up two EnviroDIY Sensor Stations in Ridley Creek as it flows through Ashbridge Preserve.
+Through a partnership with Stroud Water Research Center, the Trust has set up four EnviroDIY Sensor Stations monitoring the water in Crum and Ridley Creeks.
+You can see two of the sensors in Ridley Creek within Ashbridge Preserve.
 The EnviroDIY Sensor Stations monitor water quality in real time, taking readings every five minutes, which allows the Trust to continuously track changes in water quality.
 Our EnviroDIY Sensor Stations measure water temperature, conductivity, depth, and turbidity - a description of water clarity typically dictated by the concentration of sediment suspended in the water.

-The Watershed Protection Program uses the EnviroDIY Sensor Station data to monitor water quality in Ridley Creek.
+The Watershed Protection Program uses the EnviroDIY Sensor Station data to monitor water quality in Crum and Ridley Creeks.
 In this respect, each measurement is crucial and complementary.

 Water temperature determines the level of dissolved oxygen within a stream, which is the form of oxygen aquatic organisms rely on to breathe.
 In this part of the world, many organisms prefer cold water that is packed with oxygen, so it is important to keep water temperatures from getting too high.

 Water temperature can be altered by a number of variables including the amount of sediment suspended in the water, direct sunlight, and the temperature of the runoff that is entering the waterway; all issues that are rooted in land use in the watershed area.
 Therefore, maintaining stream bank trees to shade the water and reducing sediment and runoff contamination are vital to maintaining high quality water.